jiakai-lian/ThreadSafeClassDesign/README.md

 Multithreading issue could be very tricky and hard to be fixed.
 To prevent random crashes, especially the bad access problem, I did an experiment on different threadsafe implementations and measured corresponding performance metrics.

 In this experiment, the numbers of read and write actions are 9 : 1.
-In other words,  at each test cases, there are 90% read actions, and 10% write actions， It is a similar to real configuration which I did purposely.
+In other words,  at each test case, there are 90% read actions, and 10% write actions， It is a similar to real configuration which I did purposely.

+Please check these scenario folders for the detail implementations.

 Proposed Approaches：